pcarbonn/fast_html/README.rst

 </div>
 <BLANKLINE>

-Converts an HTML string to a class representation and prints it:
+You can also convert an HTML string to a funcdtion-based code representation:

 >>> print(html_to_code('<div class="example"><p>Some text</p></div>'))
 [div([p(['Some text'], )], class_="example")]